 TURBINE.
-The parts of a wind energy facility including the blades, nacelle and tail.
+The parts of a wind energy facility including the blades, nacelle and tail, or any piece of electrical generating equipment that converts the kinetic energy of moving wind into electrical energy through the use of airfoils or similar devices to capture the wind.